Medicare does cover the shingles vaccine at 100%. Shingles vaccination is exempt from the Medicare plan’s deductible.

 How Do I Get a Shingles Vaccine?

 You can get a shingles vaccine at your doctor’s office or a pharmacy.
 You do not need a doctor’s prescription.
 Your Medicare Part D plan will cover the shingles vaccine when administered at either the doctor’s office or the pharmacy.
 But you should take care to be certain the pharmacy is in you prescription drug plan network.
+Otherwise, there could be a cost to the shingles vaccine.

 No matter which option you choose to get the shingles shot, shingles shots should be exempt from your plan’s deductible with no cost to you.